omidalam/oa_cheatsheet/higlass_cheatsheet.md

 ## Adding bedfiles.
 1. You need to convert them using clodius.
 I would login to the higlass docker container and use the installed clodius on that.
 Had no success installing it from pip.

+Loging to higlass-container docker
+> docker exec -it higlass-container /bin/bash

 > clodius aggregate bedfile -assembly hg19 sample.bed

 2. copy the clodius output file (.beddb) to higlass tmp folder (it would be ~/hg-tmp/, if you followed the steps above)